puppetlabs/puppet-docs/source/hiera/1/complete_example.markdown

 : An array of time servers; `UNSET` by default.
 Conditional logic in `init.pp` provides a list of ntp servers maintained by the respective maintainers of our module's supported operating systems.

 restrict
-: Whether to restrict ntp daemons from allowing others to use as a server; `true` by default
+: An array of restrict directives; different values based on operating system by default

 autoupdate
 : Whether to update the ntp package automatically or not; `false` by default